 To proceed, click Continue.

-Step 5: Run the Import and Verify Imported Products with Images
+Step 5: Run the Import and Verify the Imported Data

 WP All Import will show the Confirm & Run screen next, which lets you review an import summary: